PerMalmberg/Smooth/README.md

 Please see the the different test projects under the test folder.
 When compiling these, open the root of the repo as a CMake project.
 Select the project you wish to build by setting `selected_test_project` in the top `CMakeLists.txt`. **You will likely have to re-generate your build files after changing the selection.**

+## Running on Linux

+Most I/O classes are replaced with mocks when built for Linux.
+As such you application may compile and run, but do not expect actual functionality from the mocks.